roelj/inklingreader/README.md

 * Display WPI files
 * Merge WPI files (command-line only)
-* Export to Inkscape SVG (preserving layers), PDF and PNG
+* Export to Inkscape SVG (preserving layers), PDF, PNG and JSON
 * Convert all WPI files in a directory to SVG
 * Automatically use different colors when the "new layer" is pressed multiple times.
 * Give control over stroke pressure.